analytixncs/qlikview-utility/README.md

 - **electron-dev** - runs the app in dev mode

+## Tooling

+The application is build with React and uses Redux for global storage.

 ## Data Storage

 All data is stored in JSON files in the `data` directory of the application.